coder/docs/images/ssl-certificates.md

     ENV NODE_EXTRA_CA_CERTS /etc/ssl/certs/my-certs.crt
    ```

-## Adding Certificates at the System Level
+## Adding certificates at the system level

 You can add certificates at the system level so that any process that runs
 within the environment will use the certificates when making requests.